dowjones/factiva-news-python/docs/source/concepts/advancedqueries.rst

-Building Queries
+Advanced Queries
 ================

 Where Attribute
 ---------------
 The where attribute is the most used attribute to select content by applying different conditions to the available fields.
 Below there are some code snippets that help building a where statement, and notes that help modify the syntax according to the need.

 Range of dates
 **************